themoeway/.github/profile/README.md

 ## Contributions are welcome

 We are looking to have a collection of community projects originating from TheMoeWay.
-These projects aim to enhance the learning experience of immersion in Japanese.
-Be it more efficient tools to mine, more custimizability for yomichan/anki/textractor/etc. or immersion resources.
+These projects aim to enhance the learning experience of immersing in Japanese.
+Be it more efficient tools to mine, more customizabilityy for yomichan/anki/textractor/etc. or immersion resources.
 If you are willing to contribute, please make sure to meet following criteria:

 - Being a member of this organization.